KEINOS/gh-action-hash-for-cache/README.md

 [![Local Test](https://github.com/KEINOS/gh-action-hash-for-cache/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/KEINOS/gh-action-hash-for-cache/actions/workflows/test.yml "View status on GitHub")

-# Hash Generator for Caching
+# GitHub Actions to Generate hashFile for Caching

 [This GitHub Action](https://github.com/KEINOS/gh-action-hash-for-cache) is a helper action for "[actions/cache@v2](https://github.com/marketplace/actions/cache)".
 **It simply generates a hash of the given entry**, which is useful as a cache key.